 History of the Eriksson College of Education

-APSU has a rich history as an educational institution.
-In fact, an educational institution has existed on College Street in Clarksville since 1806, when a private academy was established.
+APSU is named after Governor Austin Peay, a Clarksville native who served as Tennessee’s chief executive between 1923 and 1927.
+An educational institution has existed on College Street in Clarksville since 1806, when a private academy was established.
 The community has supported a college or university on the present campus since 1848.
-Named after Governor Austin Peay, a Clarksville native who served as Tennessee’s chief executive between 1923 and 1927.

 The state chartered Austin Peay as a normal school in 1929.
 From this date forward,